SULAIMAN-5-AHMED/Multimodal-Classification/README.md

 To run the django development server follow the steps below:
 1) Change directory from root to config using: cd config
 2) Now run server using: python manage.py runserver
-3) It'll take some time to initialize all the files and then it provides the development like upon clicking it the applicaiton opens.
+3) It'll take some time to initialize all the files and then it provides the development link upon clicking it the applicaiton opens.